 Before deciding on Friendship Village, Mary and Bev made multiple visits, had extensive conversations with staff, and paid a $2,000 deposit.
 They even canceled a long-planned vacation, losing their nonrefundable airfare, because Friendship Village told them they could get advantageous rates if they signed all of their paperwork quickly and moved within a short timeframe.
 After being actively encouraged by Friendship Village for several months to obtain housing there, Mary and Bev were shocked to be denied housing because they are a same-sex couple.

-Ms. Walsh and Ms. Nance are represented by National Center for Lesbian Rights, civil rights firm Relman, Dane & Colfax PLLC, the ACLU of Missouri, and Arlene Zarembka, Esq.
+Mary and Bev are represented by National Center for Lesbian Rights, civil rights firm Relman Colfax PLLC, the ACLU of Missouri, and Arlene Zarembka, Esq.